 - Browse and adapt the dashboard according to your needs.

-The CloudWatch metric stream integration will automatically ingest new metrics configured in the stream, including custom metrics and percentiles.
+The CloudWatch metric stream integration automatically ingests new metrics configured in the stream, including custom metrics and percentiles.

 To ingest CloudWatch custom metrics, make sure your custom namespace is visible in the CloudWatch metric stream configuration and it's not being filtered by inclusion or exclusion rules.